-The first time God made an utterance, He did so in the form of praise from a third-person perspective, in language that was at once elegant and refined and plain and homespun, as well as a provision of life that was readily and easily grasped.
+The first time God made an utterance, He did so in the form of praise from a third-person perspective, in language that was at once elegant and plain, as well as a provision of life that was readily and easily grasped.
 With this, He took this little group of people, who knew only how to enjoy His grace while eagerly anticipating the Lord Jesus’ return, and brought them silently into another stage of work in God’s management plan.
 Under these circumstances, humanity did not know, and still less dared to imagine, what kind of work God was ultimately going to do, or what lay in store on the road ahead.
 Thereafter, God continued to make more utterances to bring mankind step by step into the new age.
 Astonishingly, God’s every utterance is different in content and moreover uses different forms of praise and modes of expression.
-These utterances, similar in tone but diverse in content, are invariably filled with God’s feelings of care and concern, and almost each one contains provisions of life with different content as well as words of reminder, exhortation, and comfort from God to man.
-In these utterances, passages like this appear repeatedly: “The one true God has become flesh, He is the Head of the universe who commands all things”; “The triumphant King sits upon His glorious throne”; “He holds the universe in His hands”; and so forth.
-A message is conveyed in these passages, or one could say that these passages transmit a message to the human race: God has already come into the human world, God is going to initiate an even greater work, God’s kingdom has already descended into a certain group of people, and God has already gained glory and defeated the multitudes of His enemies.
+These utterances, similar in tone but diverse in content, are invariably filled with God’s feelings of care and concern, and almost each one contains provisions of life with different content, as well as words of reminder, exhortation, and comfort from God to man.
+In these utterances, passages like this appear repeatedly: “[T]he one true God has become flesh … He is the Head of the universe, who commands all things”; “The triumphant King sits upon His glorious throne”; “He holds the universe in His hands”; and so forth.
+A message is conveyed in these passages, or one could say that these passages transmit a message to the human race: God has already come into the human world, God is going to initiate an even greater work, God’s kingdom has already descended amongst a certain group of people, and God has already gained glory and defeated the multitudes of His enemies.
 Each of God’s utterances catches hold of the heart of every single human being.
-All humanity waits eagerly for God to give voice to even more new words, because every time God speaks, He shakes man’s heart to its roots, and what is more He has charge of and props up man’s every movement and every emotion, so that humanity begins to rely upon and even more to look up to God’s words….
+All humanity waits eagerly for God to give voice to even more new words, because every time God speaks, He shakes man’s heart to its roots, and what is more He administers and sustains man’s every movement and every emotion, so that humanity begins to rely upon and, even more, to admire God’s words….
 In this way, unwittingly, a great many people had essentially forgotten the Bible, and gave even shorter shrift to old-fashioned sermons and the writings of spiritual persons, because they were unable to find in the writings of the past any basis for these words of God, nor were they able to discover anywhere God’s purpose in making these utterances.
-This being so, how much the more does it behoove humanity to admit that these utterances are God’s voice neither seen nor heard since the beginning of time, that they lie beyond the reach of any person who believes in God, and that they surpass all utterances made by any spiritual person living in ages past or by God in the past.
+This being so, how much more did it behoove humanity to admit that these utterances are God’s voice neither seen nor heard since the beginning of time, that they lie beyond the reach of any person who believes in God, and that they surpass anything said by any spiritual person in ages past or God’s past utterances.
 Spurred on by each of these utterances, humanity entered unawares into the aura of the work of the Holy Spirit, into life on the front ranks of the new age.
 Spurred on by God’s words, humanity, filled with anticipation, tasted the sweetness of being led in person by God’s words.
-I believe this fleeting period to be a time that every human being will look back on with enduring remembrance, when in fact what humankind enjoyed during this period was no more than an aura of the work of the Holy Spirit, or one could call it the sweet taste of a sugar coating.
-This is because, from this point onward, still under the guidance of God’s words, still in the aura of the work of the Holy Spirit, humanity was unwittingly led into another phase of God’s words, which was the first step in the work wrought by God’s utterance in the Age of Kingdom—the trial of service-doers.
+I believe this fleeting period to be a time that every human being will look back on with enduring remembrance, when in fact what humankind enjoyed during this period was no more than an aura of the work of the Holy Spirit, or one could call it the sweet taste of the sugar that coats the tablet beneath.
+This is because, from this point onward, still under the guidance of God’s words, still in the aura of the work of the Holy Spirit, humanity was unwittingly led into another phase of God’s words, which was the first step of the work and utterances of God in the Age of Kingdom—the trial of the service-doers.